vvkrddy/Star-Hopping/README.md

-# An Interface for Creating Hops for Stellar Objects
+# A Graphical Interface for Creating Hops to the Stellar Objects

-### Refer to [USERMANUAL](https://github.com/vvkrddy/Star-Hopping/blob/vvkrddy/USERMANUAL.pdf) on how to use GUI
+### Refer to [USERMANUAL](https://github.com/vvkrddy/Star-Hopping/blob/vvkrddy/USERMANUAL.pdf) on how to use the-editor.py